Calendar for cultural diversity

 Each year, NSW public schools are invited to submit student artwork for possible inclusion in the calendar for cultural diversity around a given theme.
 The artwork selected for inclusion in each calendar represents the creative talents of public school students from across the state.

-The theme of the 2022 calendar for cultural diversity is 'in my language'.
-Contributions will open in March and close on 13 August 2021.
+The theme of the 2023 calendar for cultural diversity is 'Creating connections'.
+Contributions will open in March and close on 16 September 2022.

 Each year, the calendar for cultural diversity includes an inset on the relevant lunar year, and its Australian zodiac equivalent, on the inside cover.
-2022 is the Lunar Year of the Tiger / Tasmanian Tiger.
+2023 is the Lunar Year of the Rabbit / Platypus.
 Schools are invited to submit artwork on this theme.

 - reflect the theme